Coaching Principles

 The five levels provide coaches with a progressive development

-pathway from being a beginner coach (Level 1) through to being a highly evolved
+pathway from being a beginner coach (Level 1) to a highly evolved

 expert coach.
-The levels are reflective of the coaching skills attained and not
+The levels reflect the coaching skills attained and not

 Coaching Process